 I create motion in the web of society.

-And, finally, I OPEN the system of society from the INSIDE using my own motion AND I supply it with energy through the NEW social networks I how I live my life, my self-respect, my responsibility for myself that includes respecting and caring for Others, ARE political acts.
+And, finally, I OPEN the system of society from the INSIDE using my own motion AND I supply it with energy through the NEW social networks I create.

 Personally, I strongly believe that: